shawnmckinney/LdapEntityManager/PROPOSAL.md

   - mail
 ```

-The left side repesents logical and right side is physical.
+- The left side represents logical and right side is physical.
 Above we have mappings to both inetorgperson and posix account attrs.
+- Lists are declared using YAML syntax rules.
+Single element lists declared in the model will map to multival attributes.
+Lists > 1 will be composed of mulitiple attrs.

 ### Sample User Entity